xlladdins/xll/docs/Excel4Macros/RESET.TOOLBAR.md

 **Remarks**

 If RESET.TOOLBAR successfully resets the toolbar, it returns TRUE.
-If you try to reset a custom toolbar, RESET.TOOLBAR returns \#VALUE! and takes no other action.
+If you try to reset a custom toolbar, RESET.TOOLBAR returns \#VALUE\! and takes no other action.

 **Related Functions**